arichorn/Truffle/README.md

 # Truffle
-A jailbreak tweak that implements the Truffle api to for cool and custom emojis in YouTube streams. not all Truffle features will be here.
+A jailbreak tweak that implements the Truffle api for custom emojis in YouTube Streams. not all Truffle features will be here.

+# Installation (DISABLED)
+I don't have a repo for this.